 The NWL STP is available to view by clicking here.

 All partners are currently undertaking an engagement exercise on the STP’s themes including the various public events that have been held across a number of boroughs.
 Further engagement is planned.

 As part of the STP’s development, a governance structure has been established to oversee the delivery of the plan over the next four years, maintaining the links with local health and wellbeing boards.

 This includes a Joint Health and Care Transformation Group that acts as the system leadership group and oversees the delivery of the STP.
 Group representation comes from system leaders across NW London including council, NHS and lay partners.
 Initial meetings have taken place and will continue on a monthly basis.

 A delivery structure has been developed as well, which also consists of both council and NHS members.

 A communications and engagement group consisting of communications leads from commissioners, providers and local government to set the overall direction for communications and engagement.
 Our focus cover public ‘town hall’ style meetings, online engagement, public outreach and staff engagement.
 Since publishing the draft STP, we have been carrying out a range of activity based on this approach which in fed into the next iteration of the STP, submitted to NHS England on 21 October 2016.

-Want to find out more and have your say?
+Want to find out more?
 Click here